-Did you know that C.W.
-Henry has a school garden?
+Did you know C.W.
+Henry has a garden?
+We do!

-Since its inception in 2010, the garden has produced a variety of organic fruits, vegetables and herbs.
-Perennial plantings include: figs, blueberries, blackberries, raspberries, strawberries, goji berries, asparagus, rosemary, oregano, chives and thyme.
-Annual plantings vary year to year with the student favorites of tomatoes, sweet peppers, kale, collards, broccoli, cucumbers, beans, lettuces, peas, garlic and potatoes in seasonal rotation.
-During the school year, the harvest is shared with Henry students, staff and families.
-Produce harvested during the summer months is given to garden volunteers, neighbors and local food banks.
+Tended with entirely organic methods, the garden produces a wide array of fruits, vegetables, and herbs.
+Perennial plantings include figs, blueberries, blackberries, raspberries, strawberries, goji berries, rosemary, oregano, chives, and thyme.
+Annual plantings vary year to year, with tomatoes, sweet peppers, kale, collards, broccoli, cucumbers, beans, lettuces, peas, garlic, and potatoes in seasonal rotation.
+The Pennsylvania Horticultural Society’s City Harvest program supports the garden with seedlings and other supplies.
+During the school year, the Henry community shares the harvest; over the summer it goes to garden volunteers, neighbors, and community aid organizations.

 We need many hands to sustain this valuable resource for teachers and students and the Mt.
 Airy community.

 Volunteers help care for the garden, assist in garden lessons, plan events, and more.
 We accept in-kind donations of garden tools and cash donations to purchase garden supplies and support additional instructional time with farm educators.